little-book-of/algorithms/books/en-US/book.md

 }
 ```

-This explores level by level ,  perfect for shortest paths in unweighted graphs.
+This explores level by level, perfect for shortest paths in unweighted graphs.

 #### Why It Matters

 Trees and graphs model relationships and connections, not just sequences.
-They're essential for:
+They are essential for:

-- Search engines (web graph)- Compilers (syntax trees, dependency DAGs)- AI (state spaces, decision trees)- Databases (indexes, joins, relationships)
+- Search engines (web graph)
+- Compilers (syntax trees, dependency DAGs)
+- AI (state spaces, decision trees)
+- Databases (indexes, joins, relationships)

-Understanding them unlocks an entire world of algorithms ,  from DFS and BFS to Dijkstra, Kruskal, and beyond.
+Understanding them unlocks an entire world of algorithms, from DFS and BFS to Dijkstra, Kruskal, and beyond.

 #### Try It Yourself